SmokinCaterpillar/pypet/doc/source/misc.rst

 If you use *pypet* in your research, it would be very kind of you to cite this in your amazing work.
-Currently, a research article about *pypet* is in preparation which will be the basis for citations in the future.
+A research article about *pypet* is currently in preparation which will be the basis for citations in the future.
-Until its publication you can cite the software as given below.
+In the meantime you can cite the software as given below.
 For *bibtex* you can use:

 ::